 Fit and Sizing

 In addition to the amount of padding along the shoulder straps and hipbelt, fit plays a large role in overall comfort on the trail.
 Most importantly, you’ll want to ensure that your pack is the appropriate size for your torso length and that the hipbelt can be tightened to secure snugly around your hips.
-This is easier to achieve when a pack is offered in multiple sizes, which is one of the reasons we rank the Osprey Talon 22 at the top of our list (it’s available in S/M and L/XL sizes as well as a women’s-specific version).
-If you’re eyeing a pack that comes in multiple size options, take your torso length by measuring the distance between your C7 vertebrae and midpoint of your iliac crest (we outline the process here).
+This is easier to achieve when a pack is offered in multiple sizes, although some designs (like the Nemo Persist) feature a torso adjustment system that spans a decently wide range (the Persist can accommodate torsos from 15 to 19 in.).
+If you’re eyeing a pack that has this feature or comes in multiple size options, take your torso length by measuring the distance between your C7 vertebrae and midpoint of your iliac crest (we outline the process here).
 Once you have that number, you can compare it against manufacturer sizing charts to confirm which variation will fit you best.

 Unfortunately, many daypacks on the market only come in one size, including the REI Flash 22, Cotopaxi Batac, Osprey Daylite Plus, Free Range Equipment Canvas, and others from our picks above.
 It won’t be a dealbreaker for a lot of hikers, but the one-size-fits-most approach does mean you get less of a customized, close fit.
 And it’s worth noting that you still need to know your torso length for these designs, as manufacturers typically provide length ranges (and some one-size models have smaller ranges than others).
 Finally, many packs are offered in women’s-specific versions with different measurements than their men’s counterparts (we outline the benefits of choosing a women’s-specific daypack below).